BankingofThings/BoT-NodeJS-SDK/README.md

 ```

 ### Retrieving actions
-You can see available actions that have been configured in FINN Maker Portal by making a get call to the [/actions](#get-actions-info) endpoint
+You can see available actions that have been configured in the FINN Maker Portal by making a get call to the [/actions](#get-actions-info) endpoint
 ```bash
 curl localhost:3001/actions
 ```